You’re giving feedback because you want your team to improve. Here’s how to give feedback that precisely helps nudge your team in the right direction.

 No feedback is too small.
 If you’re worried about it impacting future behavior, say something.
 Otherwise, it’ll bubble and boil over into something much bigger, later.

-I’ll never forgot that moment.
+I’ll never forget that moment.
 Feedback, regardless of how seemingly small it is, compounds.
 There is never a good time to give it.
 And the sooner you deliver it, likely the better.

-Place feedback into context of what’s going on.
+Place feedback into the context of what’s going on.

 Now, this doesn’t mean that if someone has a huge deadline the next day that you should deliver tough feedback right as they’re shipping something.
 Nor does it mean that when the feedback is indeed small you should communicate it with the same weight as though you were communicating extremely foundational feedback core to someone’s work process.
 Rather, giving feedback well means placing it into the context of what’s going on.
 Pay attention to when someone might be most receptive to giving feedback.